 [a new version of "RAIN" by Tara Brach]

 This new version of RAIN (Recognize, Allow, Investigate, Non-identify), which redefines the "N" as being "Nourish" was added to Week 5.
-RAIN has been since been replaced by "Soften-Soothe-Allow" (see February 26 entry), but Tara's talk, the RAIN meditation, and a description of this latest RAIN are still available on Tara's website
+RAIN has since been replaced by "Soften-Soothe-Allow" (see February 26 entry), but Tara's talk, the RAIN meditation, and a description of this latest RAIN are still available on Tara's website

 — January 10, 2016 —